Snapchat beyond Stories: Be the HBO of mobile

 “According to Nielsen, people between the ages of 18 and 24 spent 35% less time watching traditional (live and time-shifted) television in an average month during the second quarter of 2016 compared to the second quarter of 2010 . . .
 As people spend less time on traditional media like television, it becomes harder for advertisers to attain the same reach and frequency they have achieved in the past.”

-eMarketer and IDC say U.S. adults spend 26% of their time consuming content on mobile devices, but only 13% of U.S. advertising goes there.
+Indeed, eMarketer and IDC say U.S. adults spend 26 percent of their time consuming content on mobile devices, but only 13 percent of U.S. advertising goes there.
 That imbalance forecasts a ton of advertising dollars shifting to mobile, and Snap stands to soak them up.

 The tech world has talked about the impending doom of television for at least a decade now.
 It still hasn’t happened.
 But maybe that’s because there was never a suitable replacement.
-While YouTube made bedroom videographers into stars and Netflix created traditional length shows for the Internet, neither were built for the vertical future of video on mobile.
+While YouTube made bedroom videographers into stars and Netflix created traditional-length shows for the internet, neither were built for the vertical future of video on mobile.

-Competitors such as Instagram may muscle in on the user generated Stories that got Snap this far.
+Competitors such as Instagram may muscle in on the user-generated Stories that got Snap this far.
 Chat may be fragmented across a half-dozen apps.
 But Snap’s success doesn’t depend entirely on it being a social network.
 It’s shrinking Hollywood so it fits in your pocket.

 0